 This cooperation reflects the strength and dynamism of our bilateral relationship, and I sincerely hope that our efforts will bear fruit well beyond Japonismes 2018, allowing us to develop our renewed friendship for the next 160 years and more.

 Official Program and Associate Program

-“Japonismes 2018: les âmes en resonance” introduces many different forms of art and culture through an official program of events such as exhibitions and stage performances at more than twenty venues in Paris and other locations during an 8-month period.
+“Japonismes 2018: les âmes en resonance” introduces many different forms of art and culture through an official program of events such as exhibitions and stage performances nearly 100 venues in Paris and other locations during an 8-month period.
 The diversity of Japanese culture will be introduced through presentations ranging from works of the ancient Jomon period that is the origin of Japanese culture, Ito Jakuchu, and Rinpa School painting; to the latest media arts, animation, and comics; as well as Kabuki, contemporary drama, and Hatsune Miku performances.
 There will also be opportunities to participate in cultural exchange programs with themes taken from everyday Japanese life, including cuisine and traditional regional festivals.